samdeoxys1/blog/index.md

 title: Welcome to my blog
 ---

 My name is Zheyang (Sam) Zheng.
-I'm a currently PhD student in computational neuroscience at New York University.
+I'm a PhD student in computational neuroscience at New York University.
 I obtained my Bachelor in Mathematics (minor: Philosophy) at the University of Chicago in 2018.
 I work closely with experimentalists to develop statistical tools to help understand the brain, with a special interest in the hippocampus.

 Outside of research, I enjoy learning math, jazz piano and arranging, muay thai, weightlifting, anime and reflecting on the interconnections between math, neuroscience, philosophy and life.